WHO ARE WE AND WHAT DO WE DO?

 In addition to being clinicians, care givers, educators, and advocates...lactation consultants can serve as counselors to help support the breastfeeding goals of women who are rejoining the workforce or returning to school.
 Lactation consultants will be familiar with breastfeeding equipment, like breast pumps, and will be able to give breastfeeding tips and tricks, such as how to safely store expressed breast milk for the transition to a more demanding schedule.

-For more information about lactation consultant credentials; why and when it might prove wise to hire the services of a lactation consultant; and specifically how a private practice, home visit lactation consultant is best suited to help you...follow the link below to our Lactation Consultant page.
+For more information about lactation consultant credentials and when it might prove wise to hire the services of a lactation consultant, see the menus below.

 An International Board Certified Lactation Consultant (IBCLC) is a healthcare professional who specializes in the clinical management of breastfeeding.
 An IBCLC is certified by the International Board of Lactation Consultant Examiners (IBLCE).
 Before a candidate can sit for the IBLCE’s credentialing examination, they must meet minimum requirements in 3 areas of study and experience as outlined in the IBLCE’s Eligibility Criteria.